Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

-Employers may be accused of discrimination if they fire or refuse to hire an individual due to one of the above-mentioned characteristics.
+Employers may be accused of discrimination if they fire or refuse to hire an individual due to one of the abovementioned characteristics.
 Any employer who discriminates against a person for compensation purposes or with terms and conditions of employment may also be named.
-If your company has been accused of discrimination, you should consult with an Upper West Side employment attorney right away.
+If your company has been accused of discrimination, you should consult with an Upper West Side employment attorney immediately.

 Employee Retirement Income Security Act (ERISA)

 Federal laws control the handling of benefits provided in accordance with the Employee Retirement Income Security Act (ERISA).
-These employee benefits may include pension benefits or an array of health as well as welfare benefits.
-Employers may not discriminate against employees for the purpose of interfering with their attainment of rights under and employee benefit (pension or health and welfare) plan.
+These employee benefits may include a pension or health and welfare benefits.
+Employers may not discriminate against employees to interfere with their attainment of rights under an employee benefit (pension or health and welfare) plan.

-Self-funded employee benefits plans may not be governed by ERISA.
-Instead, they may be controlled by New York state contract laws.
-If an employee asserts that your business has violated their ERISA rights or violated a plan providing benefits to them, then you should discuss your company’s specific situation with an Upper West Side employee benefits attorney.
+Suppose an employee asserts that your business has violated their ERISA rights or violated a plan providing benefits to them.
+In that case, you should discuss your company’s specific situation with an Upper West Side employee benefits attorney.

 Family and Medical Leave Act (FMLA)

 Another federal law protecting employees is the Family and Medical Leave Act (FMLA).
 This applies to employers with at least 50 employees.
-The FMLA authorizes employees to take up to 12 weeks of unpaid leave in a 12-month period for the following situations:
+The FMLA authorizes employees to take up to 12 weeks of unpaid leave in 12 months for the following situations: